tdoke/css-basics/responsive-css/week-02/readme.md

 2] flex container ==> the parent
 3] flex items ==> the children
-4] default size of div's is 100%, but in case of flex items by default they shrink down to their smallest possible size that can be.
+4] default size of div's is 100%, but in case of flex items by default they shrink down to their smallest possible size that can be. i.e flex-items width is smallest possible width occupied by its content.
 4.1] A flex item by default occupies the smallest possible width inside a flex container 5] if there are multiple flex items in a row and one of them has shorter content. then to make sure all of them have equal width, make width: 100% for all the flex items